tdevere/ADO_DNS_LABS/labs/lab2/README.md

 TestSecret: "Public network access is disabled and request is not from a trusted service nor via an approved private link.
 ```

-The error message mentions "public network access is disabled" but doesn't tell you *why* the agent is trying to use public network in the first place.
+> **Tip:** The error message gives you clues, but doesn't tell you the full story.
+You'll need to investigate DNS resolution to understand *why* the agent is trying to use the public network.

 ---

-## 🔍 Investigation: Systematic Troubleshooting
+### STEP 2: Investigate DNS Resolution

-### STEP 1: Investigate DNS Resolution
+> **Note:** Not all customers will grant you SSH access to their agent.
+If you don't have access, you can still troubleshoot using Azure Portal (check Private DNS Zone links, Private Endpoint connections) and ADO pipeline diagnostic logs.
+But for this lab, you have full access.

 Connect to your agent VM and check how the Key Vault resolves: